nolanlawson/SuperSaiyanScrollView/README.md

 compile 'com.nolanlawson:supersaiyan-scrollview:1.1.0'
 ```

-Summary
+Motivation
 ------

-Fast-scrolling sectioned lists are one of the most common UI patterns in Android, and yet it's a pain in to implement yourself.
-The SuperSaiyanScrollView comes to the rescue with lightnight-fast UI elements and helper functions to make working with sectioned lists easy.
+Fast-scrolling sectioned lists are one of the most common UI patterns in Android, and yet it's still a pain in to implement from scratch.
+The SuperSaiyanScrollView comes to the rescue with lightning-fast UI elements and helper functions to make working with sectioned lists easy.

 Usage